 yields," building up risky bets that could threaten financial

 stability longer term, she said.
-And the destabilizing effects
+And the negative effects of

-of super-easy policies are not confined to the countries, like
+super-easy policies are not confined to the countries, like the

 "Such policies can influence other countries by distorting